Jpowell94/AnalyticStyle/README.md

 My analysis consisted in using various stylometric functions and methods of analysis found in [**stylo**](https://journal.r-project.org/archive/2016/RJ-2016-007/index.html)(Eder, M., Rybicki, J. and Kestemont, M. 2016), such as the Zeta metric and related extensions to identify discriminating words between the two sets of texts, various principle component analysis done on a set of 26 texts and 17 authors, building a bootstrap consensus tree, and various text analysis functions such as Heirarchical Clustering analysis on the documents, and measuring keyness, using metrics such as term frequency-inverse document frequency, and so on. (see ["Text Mining with R"](https://www.tidytextmining.com/))

-The project was inspired by Javier Virués-Ortega's paper "The Case Against B.F.
-Skinner 45 years Later: An Encounter with N. Chomsky" ( see [Virués-Ortega 2006](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2223151/)), in which a footnote identified a large body of scientometric work that challenges Chomsky's history of [the decline of behaviorism](https://en.wikipedia.org/wiki/Verbal_Behavior#Chomsky's_review), and also the traditional cultural myth told about it within psychology, linguistics, and philosophy departments.
+The project was inspired by Javier Viru?s-Ortega's paper "The Case Against B.F.
+Skinner 45 years Later: An Encounter with N. Chomsky" ( see [Viru?s-Ortega 2006](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2223151/)), in which a footnote identified a large body of scientometric work that challenges Chomsky's history of [the decline of behaviorism](https://en.wikipedia.org/wiki/Verbal_Behavior#Chomsky's_review), and also the traditional cultural myth told about it within psychology, linguistics, and philosophy departments.
 I felt that something similar could be done concerning the cultural myths told in philosophy departments about the "Analytic-Continental Divide", though using **stylometric**, rather than scientometric data in its most general sense.

 #Acknowledgements